Ningol Chakkouba: Celebration

-On the occasion of Ningol Chakkouba, the parents graciously receive their wedded daughters at their "mapam," or paternal house, for a splendid feast.
+On these occasions of Ningol Chakkouba, the parents graciously receive their wedded daughters at their "mapam," or paternal house, for a splendid feast.

 The married women, adorned in their most exquisite traditional attire, arrive in the company of their children.
 They bestow upon their parents' gifts imbued with blessings for both the daughters and their progeny.

 It is customary for the son of the family to extend a formal invitation to his sister a week in advance of the gathering.

 Though devoid of specific religious connotations, this cherished social celebration serves to fortify the bonds of love and affection between married women and their familial ties.
 Moreover, it provides a delightful occasion for the reunion of family and friends, some of whom may have journeyed from distant locales.